How to Reconnect Your Pulse 2 Hub to Wi-Fi Network via an Apple Device

 Related Articles

-The Automate Pulse Pro Hub allow for easy and seamless control of your motorized shades within the Automate app.
+The Automate Pulse PRO allows for easy and seamless control of your motorized shades within the Automate Shades app.
 This means you can control your individual shades, activate scenes, and set schedules all from the comfort of your phone.
 Follow the ...

 How to Reconnect your Pulse 2 Hub to Wi-Fi Network via an Android Device